NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/tell-recipients-who-your-messages-are-from.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
+title: Tell recipients who your messages are from
-title: Using NHS Notify
+parent: Using NHS Notify
-nav_order: 4
+nav_order: 8
-has_children: true
-permalink: /using-nhs-notify/
+permalink: /using-nhs-notify/tell-recipients-who-your-messages-are-from
 ---

-This guidance is to help teams understand how to use NHS Notify.